 A few people asked in my last post about apple butter what apple butter was exactly.
 It’s like apple sauce, but spiced and cooked longer, so that it’s thicker.
 You can eat it on bread or bake with it.

 You probably don’t need that lovely little glaze but it makes these donuts so much more fun and donut-y!
 I rarely use butter but it was SO good here.
 And one tablespoon for 6 donuts, that’s not so bad, is it? ;)

 If you haven’t had any fall-like weather yet, at least you can pretend.
 Make these apple butter donuts.
-And if you want a fried version, these 10 minute apple butter donuts look pretty amazing.
-They’re actually stuffed with apple butter!
-Dreamy, right?
+If you need a gluten-free version, try these Gluten Free Baked Apple Cider Donuts!

 Baked Apple Butter Donuts (100% whole grain, dairy-free)

 - 1 cup whole wheat or whole spelt flour

 - 1/4 teaspoon nutmeg